mvolkmann/blog/src/lua.md

 "{% aTargetBlank "https://github.com/pallene-lang/pallene", "Pallene" %}
-is a statically typed and ahead-of-time compiled sister language to Lua, with a focus on performance.
+is a statically typed and ahead-of-time compiled sister language to Lua with a focus on performance.
 It is intended for writing performance sensitive code that interacts with Lua, a space that is currently filled by C modules and by LuaJIT.
 Compared to C, Pallene should offer better